How to Create a News Website That Makes Money

 Post Traditional Ads to Boost Website Revenue

 Ideally, an advertiser would pay you a flat rate to place an ad.
-That way, you wouldn't have to worry about how many people visit your site or click on the ad to be paid.
+That way, you wouldn't have to worry about how many people visit your site or click on the ad to receive payment.

-It's much more likely that the advertiser would want to know your site stats before making a purchase, or would base their payment on how many eyeballs view the ad or click it.
+The advertiser will likely want to know your site stats before paying for ad space and will base their payment on how many eyeballs view the ad or click it.
 Be prepared to offer accurate numbers and accept that the payment will probably be less than what you'd like.

 An affiliate program is a popular website revenue generator for many sites but should be approached with caution for any media website.
 People make money by producing content about a product, then linking to a place where readers can buy it.

 For a media pro, this probably sounds like an infomercial.
 If you're a journalist, that presents a problem for adding an affiliate program to your news site.
-It could easily appear that the reason that you posted a story on this year's most popular political novel is so you could provide a link for people to buy it.
-The reputation that you have built for yourself and your site isn't worth tarnishing it in this way.
+It could easily appear that the reason you posted a story on this year's most popular political novel was solely to provide a link for people to buy it.
+The reputation you have built for yourself and your site isn't worth tarnishing it in this way.

 A media website can be a moneymaker.
 By planning carefully, avoiding overselling and being patient with the results, you will lay a foundation for revenue.
 Then you can fine-tune your efforts, possibly to include several methods, to maximize your return.